Bird Sexing PCR Protocol – 2550F/2718R primers

 Close the lid of the 1.5 mL microcentrifuge tube and invert several times to ensure thorough mixing of your PCR reaction mix.

-If you are using a PCR reaction mix, set the 2-20 µL adjustable pipette to 16 µL and transfer 16 µL of PCR reaction mix into the required number of PCR tubes.
+If you are using a batch PCR reaction mix, once you have produced the batch PCR mix as above, set the 2-20 µL adjustable pipette to 18 µL and transfer 18 µL of PCR reaction mix into the required number of PCR tubes.

-If you are not using a PCR reaction mix, use a 2-20 µL adjustable pipette to add each item (4 µL of Firepol master mix, 10 µL of PCR grade water and 2 µL of primer mix) individually to the PCR tube.
+If you are not using a batch PCR mix (e.g. only doing one or two samples), use a 2-20 µL adjustable pipette to add each item (4 µL of Firepol master mix, 12 µL of PCR grade water and 2 µL of primer mix) individually to the PCR tube.

 Use a permanent marker to label the PCR tubes with your sample names.
 Label the negative control too so you know not to add DNA to this PCR tube.